 - To our bank, legal counsel, accountant/bookkeeper, tax preparer, and/or tax attorney, as we deem reasonably necessary to our routine business operations and for our legal protection; and/or:

 - To the applicable payment processor and/or their legal counsel, auditors, and/or fraud protection services (for example, if we must provide information for a dispute or fraud investigation); and/or:

 - To any applicable tax auditor or other government investigator; and/or

 - As otherwise described in “Disclosure of Personally Identifying Information” below.

 By making a payment or contribution, you also grant us express permission to contact you via email or postal mail to complete or acknowledge your transaction and/or to address questions related to your transaction(s) with us.

 If you post a comment on Ate Up With Motor, the website will record the name or pseudonym, email address, and website/URL (if any) you provide along with your Internet Protocol (IP) address and your browser’s user agent information (which typically includes, among other things, your browser and operating system type/version — which frequently reveals what kind of computer or device you’re using — and sometimes browser settings such as your preferred language).
 A copy of your comment, including your name/pseudonym, email address, website/URL, and your IP address, will then be automatically emailed to the site administrator.
-If your comment is in reply to another user’s comment on which that user has selected the “Notify” option, a copy of your comment, the name/pseudonym you entered, and in some cases the website/URL you provided (but NOT your email address or IP address) will also be automatically emailed to that user.
+Copies of your comment, including the name/pseudonym and in some cases the website/URL (if any) you entered, may also be emailed to other users who have requested email notifications of replies or follow-up comments.

 If you include a valid email address with your comment, we may email you at that address to respond to your comment (or the associated comment thread, if any), particularly if it includes a question or offer of assistance, or if we need to clarify some aspect of your comment (for example, if you have posted two very similar comments, we may email you to ask which one you want us to publish).